stuartellis/sve-personal-website/content/articles/mise-en-place.md

 It is an evergreen tool, which means that [mise is regularly updated and you can always use the latest version](https://mise.jdx.dev/roadmap.html#versioning).
 New versions of mise should not cause errors with existing configurations, and new features are opt-in.
 Updating mise never changes the versions of software that your projects use.

-The configuration for mise is defined by text files in the TOML format.
+The configuration for mise is defined by text files in the [TOML](https://toml.io/) format.
 These store information about tool versions, task definitions and variables.
 You can place configuration files in the root directory of a project to set project-level options, in your home directory for global defaults, or in [other locations](https://mise.jdx.dev/configuration.html) to handle particular requirements.

-You can also add [lockfiles](https://mise.jdx.dev/dev-tools/mise-lock.html) to pin the exact versions of the software that mise installs and uses.
-This feature is currently marked as _experimental_, which means that the format of the lockfiles may change with future versions of mise.
+ Add [lockfiles](https://mise.jdx.dev/dev-tools/mise-lock.html) to pin the exact versions of the software that mise installs and uses.
+You should always commit lock files to version control.
+Use the [strict lockfile mode](https://mise.jdx.dev/dev-tools/mise-lock.html#strict-lockfile-mode) to ensure that builds are reproducible.

 Where possible, mise uses [secure installation methods](https://mise.jdx.dev/registry.html#backends) for software, and verifies the content of downloads.
 Unfortunately, some software can only be supported with legacy _asdf_ plugins.
 These plugins only run on UNIX-based systems, and may not support verifying downloads.
 Refer to the [mise registry](https://mise.jdx.dev/registry.html#tools) for a list of available tools and the installation methods that are used.